w3c/wai-website/pages/fundamentals/introduction/video-introduction/index.id.md

 title: "Video Pengantar Aksesibilitas Web dan Standar W3C"
 nav_title: "Video Pengantar" # A short title that is used in the navigation
 lang: id
-last_updated: 2024-04-09   # Keep the date of the English version
+last_updated: 2021-05-04   # Keep the date of the English version

+translation:
+  last_updated: 2024-04-09  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+   # Keep the date of the English version

 translators:
 - name: "Fri Rasyidi"